Specific Category Drone Operations

 The PDRA01 - or Pre-defined Risk Assessment - is the most common type of Operational Authorisation for the Specific Category.

-A PDRA01 costs £234 per year and must be renewed annually.
+A PDRA01 costs £500 per year - with no VAT to pay - and must be renewed annually.

 What Does The PDRA01 Allow?